gallenc/opennms-paxexam/docs/RunningExamples.md

 ## Running the tests

-One example test project is provided
+An example test project is provided in [test-example](../test-example) This contains opennms-paxexam tests in

 [opennms-paxexam-test-example](../test-example/opennms-paxexam-test-example)

-This can be run against either one of two test environments using docker-compose.
+Which can be run against either one of two test environments using docker-compose.

 [minimal-karaf](../test-example/minimal-karaf)
 A simple project which runs a vanilla Karaf container in docker.